harnerdesigns/gatsby-starter-netlify-cms/src/pages/team/jack-harner.md

 name: Jack
 jobTitle: Developer
 featuredImage: /img/jack-harner.jpg
+quote: "It's Always DNS"
 ---
-Jack Harner Is the Lead Developer for Sweatshirt.
+Jack Harner Is our Lead Developer.
 He brings a wide array of experience to the table.